erikbrinkman/cfr/README.md

   hold even less frequrntly.
 We should instead check the true regret after a certain number of iterations.
 This takes some restructuing, as well as some benchmarking to make sure that time isn't wasted on regret calculation.
+- [ ] We currently set the number of threads arbitrarily high, but we have the full game tree before we decide how many threads to spawn, so we could be smarter about both setting a maximum, and setting the load factor based on the tree size.
 - [ ] This currently requires that infosets and actions be hashable and, depending on the usecase, cloneable.
 Most of the functions could be rewritten to take combinations of `Hash`, `Ord`, or `Clone` and use the most performant